 One option is to get it from a salon.
 However, it may be too expensive, since it can cost a couple of hundred pounds.
 A comparatively less cheap option is to go for treatments that you can buy at the stores.
 Usually, these come as hair masks that you need to put on your head after shampooing and wash off after 10-15 minutes.

 They’re easier to use in that you don’t have to prepare them.
 In addition, the good ones not only contain proteins like keratin, or collagen but also other hydrating ingredients like vitamins, oils, shea butter, honey, ceramides, fruit extracts and green tea extract.
 Together, these can give the extra boost that your hair needs to grow normally and healthily.
-Other than hair masks, you can also find hair sprays for a protein treatment for hair.
+Other than hair masks, you can also find hair sprays.

 However, they, too, have their problems.
 A lot of these products obtain keratin not from humans but rather from animals.
 Usually, it is chicken feathers or sheep wool.
 If you have used such products before, you know that they leave something to be desired.